The Overtones: Jay James

 Jay James Picton (born 12 July 1983), known professionally as Jay James, is a Welsh recording artist, songwriter and broadcaster from Saundersfoot in Wales.
 A former serviceman at 16, he joined the Royal Navy and served for 10 years before leaving the military to pursue a career in music.
 As a songwriter and recording artist, he previously signed to Sony BMG and Universal Music's Decca Records.
 On 27 August 2012, he released his debut album, Play It By Heart.
 The album featured written collaborations with Booker T. Jones and John Legend and was recorded between New York and Los Angeles with producers Mike Peden and Malay.
 In 2014, James appeared on the 11th series of The X Factor, where he was mentored by Simon Cowell and finished in 8th place.
 In 2016, James joined the British Forces Broadcasting Service BFBS Radio to host The Big Show, a network music and entertainment series aired globally for Armed Forces personnel and their families.
 He has also worked for Made Television and hosted regional sports and entertainment series Sportsline for Bristol.
 In 2019, James presented the Vodafone Top 40 on regional stations across Wales.
 The Sunday Social with Jay James was a new series that featured guests Mark Ronson, Louis Tomlinson, The Stereophonics and Olly Murs.
 James is a Royal British Legion Ambassador and was the digital host for the Festival of Remembrance in 2018.

 On 30 June 2019, James was announced as a new member of the Overtones.

 Past members

 Timmy Matley

 Timothy Thomas Matley (16 February 1982 – 9 April 2018) was from Cork, Ireland.
 He was the lead singer of the band, and sometimes joined the middle harmonies.

 Matley entered into performing arts at the age of 14, and at 16 years old he travelled to London to audition for a performing arts school.
 He left Ireland when he was 17, as he did not enjoy college.
 He went travelling before deciding to get involved with songwriting and singing.
 In October 2014, he took part in the BBC Great British Sewing Bee for Children In Need, winning the show.
-Matley was diagnosed with stage three malignant melanoma in 2016.
+Matley was diagnosed with stage three melanoma in 2016.
+Matley died in 2018 after falling from a balcony while under the influence of crystal meth.